cutamar/machine-learning-curriculum/README.md

 # machine-learning-curriculum
 This is my personal curriculum for learning abot ML.
 Additionally, I will add summaries for all MOOCs and books I finish.
 I don't warrant the correctness and completeness of the notes.
 If you spot an error, feel free to create a PR.
+The notes will be written using [Jupyter Notebook](https://jupyter.org/), because it allows me the usage of [LaTeX](https://www.latex-project.org/) notation.
 Most of the curriculum is based on [this blog post](https://learningai.io/projects/2017/03/26/machine-learn-MOOC-curriculum.html).
 I propose doing it in the order listed below: